barstoolbluz/ghcli/README.md

 The environment packs these essential tools:

 - `gh` - GitHub CLI for fast API interactions
-- `git` - Version control that doesn't get in your way
+- `gitFull` - Version control that doesn't get in your way
 - `gum` - Terminal UI toolkit powering the setup wizard
 - `bat` - Better `cat` with syntax highlighting
 - `curl` - Solid HTTP client for API testing